Sreelakshmi-589/M.Eng_Final_year_Project_early_detection_of_amyloidosis/README.md

 ## Repository Structure

 The project is organized into two main folders, Approach 1 and Approach 2, each representing a distinct experimental track.

+.
 └── 00_Final_Project_MENG/
     ├── Approach 1/
     │   ├── Dataset_1/                # Contains the pre-processed binary feature data and the split notebook.
     │   ├── MLP/                      # Saved artifacts (model, scaler, predictions) for the MLP on Dataset 1.
     │   ├── MLP-Notebooks/            # Jupyter notebooks for the MLP workflow (Train, Val, Test).
     │   ├── TabTransformer/           # Saved artifacts for the TabTransformer on Dataset 1.
     │   └── TabTransformer-Notebooks/ # Jupyter notebooks for the TabTransformer workflow.
     │
     └── Approach 2/
         ├── Dataset_2/                # Contains the raw patient code data and ICD map.
         ├── MLP/                      # Saved artifacts for the MLP on Dataset 2 (TF-IDF).
         ├── MLP_Notebooks/            # Jupyter notebooks for the MLP (TF-IDF) workflow.
         ├── TabTransformer/           # Saved artifacts for the final TabTransformer model.
-└── TabTransformer_Notebooks/ # Notebooks for the final TabTransformer (leakage-corrected)
+        └── TabTransformer_Notebooks/ # Notebooks for the final TabTransformer (leakage-corrected).

 ## Methodology Overview